janousy/CDL/bbc/BBC.md

 det model list-versions $MODEL_NAME
 ```

 - After registering a new model version, you can push your code to the repository.
 In this case, the last submitted experiment corresponds to code locally.
-If the registered checkpoint wasn't not produced by the last submitted experiment, the local code has to be adjusted, e.g. by downloading the model artifacts and replacing the model code.
+If the registered checkpoint was not produced by the last submitted experiment, the local code has to be adjusted, e.g. by downloading the model artifacts and replacing the model code via the determined CLI.
 - The GitLab pipeline will trigger and test the new model version.
 The python test `bbc/test/test_model_accuracy.py` loads the model artifacts from the DeterminedAI registry and a test dataset.
 A report will be produced as a pipeline artifact that lists the model versions and their metadata, which includes the test results.

 ## Deployment Pipeline